MMMatth/MMMatth/README.md

 ## :pencil2: My professional status: :trophy:
-I am at Faculté des Sciences et Technologies in France with the Mathematics and Computer Science specialty.
+I am at the university of Sciences and Technologies in France with the Mathematics and Computer Science.
 Some project of mine:
 - [Nim game](https://github.com/MMMatth/Jeu-de-NIM)
 - [Pong game](https://github.com/MMMatth/Project-Pong-2020)
 - [Scrapping projet](https://github.com/MMMatth/Project-Scrapping-2022)